raystack/dagger/docs/docs/advance/post_processor.md

 **Function**

-This configuration will populate field `event_timestamp` with a timestamp of when the event is processed, and the `json_payload` field with the complete output of SQL query, in JSON format.
+This configuration will populate field `event_timestamp` with a timestamp of when the event is processed.
 ```properties
 FLINK_SQL_QUERY=SELECT * from data_stream
 PROCESSOR_POSTPROCESSOR_ENABLE = true